Negative Bank Balance: What Happens to Your Account?

 What to Do With a Negative Bank Balance

-Determine what went wrong and triggered the negative balance.
-Look at your latest statement or go online to see the additions and subtractions to your account.
-Be sure that you are clear on what’s still outstanding; that is, what hasn’t been paid or received.
+Determine what went wrong and triggered the overdraft.
+Check your bank’s app (or go online) and also see what charges haven’t been paid or received.
 Do the math.
 This will give you an idea of where you stand and how soon you may be back in the positive zone for your balance.

 Once you understand your situation, take action.
 Deposit enough money to ensure that you won’t overdraw again.
 Remember to include not only the money you need to bring your balance back into positive territory, but ideally put in enough to give yourself some cushion.